-- (63) a Neden iş-siz-sin? why job-'without'-2s 'Why are you unemployed?' - b Bu düşüş-ün neden-i ne? this decrease-gen reason-p3s what 'What is the reason of this decrease'
+(63) a.
+Neden iş-siz-sin? why job-without-2s 'Why are you unemployed?'

+b.
+Bu düşüş-ün neden-i ne? this decrease-gen reason-p3s what 'What is the reason of this decrease?'

-The argument position with the semantic function Reference may be left unspecified in the two-place predicate neden 'reason', as can be inferred from sayings like bu nedenle 'for this reason', bu nedenlerle 'for these reasons', and ceşitli nedenlerle 'for different/a variety of reasons'.
+The argument position with the semantic function Reference may be left unspecified in the two-place predicate neden 'reason', as can be inferred from sayings like bu nedenle 'for this reason', bu nedenlerle 'for these reasons', and çeşitli nedenlerle 'for different / a variety of reasons'.

-The type of terms to be inserted as a Reference-term is typically based on second order entities.
+The type of term to be inserted as a Reference-term is typically based on second order entities.
 This can be illustrated by the following.